tarosky/cookie-tasting/README.md

 } );
 ```

-If you use react or something, updated the status.
+If you use react or something, updated the status with `setState()`.

+## Installation

+* Download zip file and unpack it.
+* Upload the directory to `wp-content/plugins`.
+* Go to WordPress admin screen and activate this plugin.

+**Recommendation:** Search on WordPress admin screen and install it.

+## Requently Asked Questions

+### How to Contribute

+This plugin is hosted on [Github](https://github.com/tarosky/cookie-tasting).
+Please feel free to make issue or send pull requests.

+## Changelog

+### 1.0.0

+* Initial release.